inductiva/inductiva/tutorials/quick-start/run-your-first-simulation.md

     |-- bedfricfile.txt
     ...
 |-- run.py
 ```

-* The `beach_nourish_only` folder contains all simulation artifacts downloaded from [GRIIDC] (https://data.griidc.org/data/HI.x833.000:0001#individual-files).
+* The `beach_nourish_only` folder contains all simulation artifacts.

-* An empty `run.py` file which will contain your script to execute the simulation. *You can create it by saving a new python file using your preferred IDE or simply type `touch run.py` on the command line if on Mac or Linux.*
+* The`run.py` file which will contain your script to execute the simulation.

 ## Step 2: Write the Python Script